Jobsite Considerations: Things to Know Before Installation Begins

 Managing water around your gardens is important for two reasons: your plantings require good moisture conditions, and proper drainage will prevent water from pooling or running into areas it's not wanted - like your basement.

 Good drainage practices are important in any garden or landscape.
 Slope foundation beds away from the house.
-Route the downspouts into the bed and under the wall to a drainage basket or drywell.
-Redirecting any concentrated water sources above or at the base of a garden wall will ensure that your wall lasts a lifetime.
+Route the downspouts into the bed and under the garden wall to a drainage basket or drywell.
+Redirecting any concentrated water sources above or at the base of a garden wall will ensure that your garden wall lasts a lifetime.

 - Make sure water moves freely off of walkways and patios.